huggingface/huggingface-llama-recipes/.github/README.md

 🤗🦙Welcome!
 This repository contains *minimal* recipes to get started quickly with **Llama 3.x** models, including **Llama 3.1** and **Llama 3.2**.

-* To get an overview of Llama 3.1, please visit [Hugging Face announcement blog post (3.1)](https://huggingface.co/blog/llama31).
+* To get an overview of Llama 3.1, please visit the [Hugging Face announcement blog post (3.1)](https://huggingface.co/blog/llama31).
-* To get an overview of Llama 3.2, please visit [Hugging Face announcement blog post (3.2)](https://huggingface.co/blog/llama32).
+* To get an overview of Llama 3.2, please visit the [Hugging Face announcement blog post (3.2)](https://huggingface.co/blog/llama32).
 * For more advanced end-to-end use cases with open ML, please visit the [Open Source AI Cookbook](https://huggingface.co/learn/cookbook/index).

 This repository is WIP so that you might see considerable changes in the coming days.